Creative Startups Winston-Salem is now accepting applications for the Fall 2018 cohort.

-This intensive 8-week virtual program is open to all startups regardless of location.
-During the first 7 weeks, startups will critically analyze their business models and receive tools and training to combat tough situations.
-The final week all startups, mentors, and investors will travel to Winston-Salem, NC to work together and network during the Deep Dive.
-This week ends with a pitch competition where the top three startups split a pool of $50,000 in seed stage investment.
+This intensive 8-week virtual program is open to all startups anywhere in the world.
+During the first 7 weeks, startups critically analyze their business models and receive tools and training to combat tough situations.
+The final "Deep Dive Week" all startups, mentors, and investors will travel to Winston-Salem, NC to work together and network.
+The week ends with a pitch competition where the top three startups split a pool of $50,000 in seed stage investment.

-August 7th - September 15th, 2017
+Classes: August 6 - September 14

 Known as the City of Arts and Innovation, Winston-Salem has a spirit and personality that drives creativity.
 It is home to numerous catalysts such as Wake Forest Innovation Quarter, the Kenan Institute for the Arts, the UNC School of the Arts, the Creative Community Lab, and Flywheel.
-In 2017 Venture Cafe Winston-Salem launches a weekly innovation gathering.
+In 2017 Venture Cafe Winston-Salem launched a weekly innovation gathering.
 All are part of an expanding entrepreneurial ecosystem that welcomes creative companies.

 The fastest way to learn is from others who have been in your shoes.
 Join us for a world-class program in entrepreneurship for creative entrepreneurs.
 You will connect with successful business leaders who are passionate about mentoring and can help access angel and venture capital investors.
 In this competitive 8-week program:

 - Learn to create a scalable business model and how to sell it to investors

 - Work 1-on- 1 with global visionary creative thinkers and entrepreneurs

 - Compete for up to $25,000 toward investment in your business